TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Methods

-Phase 4 is the decisive alignment step.
-We use a small but maximally diverse set whose only shared property is the target policy: \texttt{<think>} bursts are-triggered by temporal or discourse cues and placed where needed.
+\textit{Data Size: 128 conversations} \\ Phase 4 is the decisive alignment step.
+We use a small but maximally diverse set (\autoref{tab:phase4_diversity}) whose only shared property is the target policy: \texttt{<think>} bursts are triggered by temporal or discourse cues and placed only where needed.
 Each conversation is multi-turn, so supervision covers many state transitions, including long-gap re-engagement and tick-driven silence.
-We disable replay to avoid reintroducing earlier regularities.
+Replay is disabled in this phase to avoid reintroducing earlier regularities.

-\paragraph{Why 128 examples.} The goal is to align a policy, not to expand knowledge.
-Full-batch updates require the effective batch size to equal the dataset size, and this behavior has a narrow stability window: over-optimization leads to looping, \texttt{<think>} bleed, and style collapse.
-A compact, high-entropy batch concentrates gradients on the intended invariant while remaining stable.